top of page

 Sugar can be used instead of honey- either white or brown.
 Just moderate use to maintain a healthy diet.

-Choose pure icing sugar over normal icing sugar to avoid wheat if you have Coeliac Disease, and if you are following a low FODMAP diet you can safely use raw or palm sugar.
+Choose pure icing sugar over normal icing sugar to avoid wheat if you have Coeliac Disease, and if you are following a low FODMAP diet you can safely use raw sugar.

-2. Rice syrup: a delicious alternative to honey that can be used as a direct honey substitution.
+Rice Malt Syrup is a delicious alternative to honey that can be used as a direct honey substitution.
 Found in most leading supermarkets.

-3. Maple syrup: a great tasting alternative to honey, especially on pancakes and in desserts.
+Maple syrup a great tasting alternative to honey, especially on pancakes and in desserts.
 To be low in chemicals and food additives- choose PURE maple syrup, not imitation.

 If you suspect you may be sensitive to FODMAPs or salicylates and other naturally chemicals/ food additives then you can: